 Some of the data format mappings (Parquet, JSON, and Avro) support simple and useful ingest-time transformations.
 If the scenario requires more complex processing at ingestion, adjust the update policy, which supports lightweight processing using query commands.
 The update policy automatically runs extractions and transformations on ingested data on the original table, and ingests the resulting data into one or more destination tables.

 You can ingest sample data into the table you created in your database using commands or the ingestion wizard.
-To ingest your own data, you can select from a range of options, including ingestion tools, connectors and plugins to diverse services, managed pipelines, programmatic ingestion using SDKs, and direct access to ingestion.
+To ingest your own data, you can select from a range of options, including ingestion tools, connectors to diverse services, managed pipelines, programmatic ingestion using SDKs, and direct access to ingestion.